dotnet/sourcelink/docs/README.md

 ### Custom Host Domains

-Each package defines an msbuild item group named `SourceLink{provider}Host`, where `{provider}` is the source control provider the package is built for (e.g. `SourceLinkGitHubHost`, `SourceLinkGitLabHost`, etc.).
+Each package defines an msbuild item group named `SourceLink{provider}Host`, where `{provider}` is the source control provider the package is built for (e.g. `SourceLinkGitHubHost`, `SourceLinkGitLabHost`, `SourceLinkVstsGitHost` etc.).
 The item group allows the project to specify domain(s) that correspond to the source control provider of the package.
 For example, the following setting assigns `git.contoso.com` domain to GitHub package:

 ```xml
 <ItemGroup>